Villa Lenox – The first French Artistic Residency in Southern Africa

 AN IMMERSION INTO THE HEART OF SOUTH AFRICA’S CULTURAL DYNAMISM

 South Africa now stands as a major hub of contemporary creation on the African continent, driven by a bold and innovative artistic scene, particularly in the fields of digital creation, crafts, and music.
 As the first African city designated a UNESCO City of Design, Cape Town embodies the vitality of the cultural and creative industries.
-With strong economic and tourism appeal, the city enjoys global visibility and attracts diverse audiences.
-Its museums, festivals, professional forums, and rich cultural programming contribute to its international influence.
-It is within this exceptional context that Villa Lenox is established.
-Working closely with cultural institutions, creators, and local artists, it offers residents a truly unique experience.
+With strong economic and tourism appeal, the city enjoys global visibility and attracts diverse audiences from around the world.

 A TAILOR-MADE RESIDENCY PROGRAMME